+West Virginia House Votes To Impeach All 4 State Supreme Court Justices

-West Virginia House Votes To Impeach 3 State Supreme Court Justices
+West Virginia House Votes To Impeach All 4 State Supreme Court Justices

-West Virginia's House of Delegates voted to impeach three of the four justices on the state's Supreme Court of Appeals on Monday, saying Justices Allen Loughry and Robin Davis should face an impeachment trial in the Senate over the use of state funds to renovate Supreme Court offices.
+West Virginia's House of Delegates voted to impeach all four justices on the state's Supreme Court of Appeals on Monday, saying Justices Allen Loughry and Robin Davis should face an impeachment trial in the Senate over the use of state funds to renovate Supreme Court offices.

 The third justice the House voted to impeach was Chief Justice Margaret Workman.
 She and Davis are accused of paying retired senior status judges more than the law allowed.
+The fourth and final justice impeached was Elizabeth Walker.

 After two hours of debate, an article of impeachment against Loughry was approved in a matter of seconds, by a final vote of 64-33.
 The tally easily exceeded the 51 votes needed to go forward with trial proceedings.